taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Microservices Architecture

 - **Building Microservices: Designing Fine-Grained Systems** by Sam Newman
+- **Monolith to Microservices: Sustaining Productivity While Detangling the System** by Sam Newman
 - Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture by Ronnie Mitra and Irakli Nadareishvili
 - Microservices Security in Action by Prabath Siriwardena and Nuwan Dias
 - Production-Ready Microservices by Susan J. Fowler